 So, iodine was added to table salt starting in the 1920s to eliminate goiter, which is a thyroid malfunction due to iodine deficiency.
 Back then iodine rich foods were not eaten or even accessible to most people.
 Today we eat strawberries, potatoes, milk, fish, yogurt, and bananas which all contain iodine.
 These options were very rarely found in most diets in the early 1900s.
 So, missing out on regular table salt in this day in time, isn’t as serious as it was back in the 20s.

 The Himalayan pink salt benefits do outweigh those of regular table salt, but chemically, sodium is sodium!
 Taste wise, they have no difference in flavor to me!
 I still use regular iodized salt when I cook foods for my husband, and I like to swap out pink salt when I can.

 If you are trying to limit sodium, switching to pink salt will not help you at all.
 Teaspoon for teaspoon, regular salt and pink salt have almost the same amount of sodium.

 When it comes to anything topical, I always use pink salt!
 The less processed chemicals we put on our skin, the better 🙂

 So, what do you think about pink salt benefits?
 Do you have any other questions like this for a chemist?
 Email me or comment below!
-Feel free to follow along with me on snapchat too (@alexisroch) for questions 😉
+Feel free to follow on Instagram where I am always sharing fun tips! 😉